Local-global questions for divisibility in commutative algebraic groups: Other related problems

-One of the most interesting questions about number fields $K(\E[q))$ is to understand when $K(\E[q))=k(\z_p)$.
-Recall that, as stated in Section \ref{sec_known}, some of the counterexamples about Problem 1 and Problem 2 were given in this case.
-If $\QQ=k$, Merel proved in \cite{Mer} that $\QQ(\E[p])=\QQ(\z_p)$, with $p$ a prime, implies $p\in \{2,3,5\}$ or $p>1000$.
+Many other authors have investigated about the vanishing of the group $H^1(\Gamma,M)$, where $\Gamma$ is a group and $M$ is a $\Gamma$-module (see for examples among others \cite{CPS}, \cite{CPS2}, \cite{Georgia}).

+\item[vi.]
+Another question, that is not a local-global one, but it is strongly related to Problem 1 (and consequently to Problem 2) is the classification of all $q$-division fields $k(\G[q])$, for a fixed integer $q$.
+In fact, information about the extension $k(\G[q])/k$ provides information about the Galois group $G=\Gal(k(\G[q])/k)$ and then about the local cohomology group $H^1_{\loc}(G,\G[q])$ and the Tate-Shafarevich group $\Sha(k,\G[q])$.
+In particular in \cite{Pal2} the interest of classifying all elliptic curves such that $\QQ(\E[3])=\QQ(\z_3)$ was motivated by the possible applications to Problem 1.
+Anyway, independently from the local-global divisibility, an interesting question is to understand when the field $k(\E[p])$ is as small as possible, i.e. $k(\E[p])=k(\z_p)$.
+We have already mentioned that Merel and Stein \cite{MS} and Rebolledo \cite{Reb} proved that $\QQ(\E[p])=\QQ(\z_p)$ implies $p\in \{2,3,5\}$ or $p>1000$.
 The curves with $\QQ(\E[2])=\QQ(\z_2)$ (resp. $k(\E[2])=k(\z_2)$) are the ones with two rational (resp. $k$-rational) torsion points of order 2, that are linearly independent.
-All the curves with $\QQ(\E[3])=\QQ(\z_3)$ (resp. $k(\E[3])=k(\z_3)$) are showed in \cite{Pal2} (resp. \cite{BP}).
+All the curves with $\QQ(\E[3])=\QQ(\z_3)$ (resp. $k(\E[3])=k(\z_3)$) are shown in \cite{Pal2} (resp. \cite{BP2}).
 All the curves with $\QQ(\E[5])=\QQ(\z_5)$ were lately classified in \cite{GJ} by Gonz\'{a}lez-Jim\'{e}nez and Lozano-Robledo.
 They also proved that if $\QQ(\E[q])=\QQ(\z_q)$, for any integer $q$, then $q\in \{2,3,4,5\}$ and describe the family of elliptic curves such that $\QQ(\E[4])=\QQ(\z_4)$.
 Moreover, they studied some properties of the extension $\QQ(\E[q])/\QQ$ in the case when it is abelian.
-In particular they describe all possible abelian Galois groups $\Gal(\QQ(\E[q])/\QQ)$ and prove the following statements.
+In particular they describe all possible abelian Galois groups $\Gal(\QQ(\E[q])/\QQ)$ and prove the following statement.

 \begin{thm}[Gonz\'{a}lez-Jim\'{e}nez, Lozano-Robledo, 2016] Let $\E$ be an elliptic curve defined over $\QQ$ and let $q$ be a positive integer.
 Assume that $\QQ(\E[q])/\QQ$ is abelian.
 Then $n\in\{2,3,4,5,6,8\}$. \end{thm}